 - Gul Plaza

-Founded years before Pakistan’s independence, Bohri Bazaar is one of the oldest and biggest bazaars in Karachi.
-Some of the businesses in the enormous Bohri Bazaar are almost a century old.
+Founded years before Pakistan’s independence, Bohri Bazaar is one of Karachi’s oldest and biggest bazaars.
+Some businesses in the enormous Bohri Bazaar are almost a century old.
 This market offers everything, from clothing and kitchenware to hardware and wooden items.

 Saddar is also home to Zainab Market, one of Karachi’s most renowned retail districts.
 Zainab Market is the hub of a variety of retail malls and offers a great range of export-quality leather items, denim, handicrafts, and antiques.